New details on US shoot down of Syrian jet

 US Air Forces Central Command, which oversees air operations in the region, did not respond to a request for comment on Tuesday's incident.

-Sunday's downing of a regime jet prompted the Russian ministry of defense to announce that it would suspend the de-confliction hotline with the coalition, which is designed to prevent any accidents in the skies over Syria.
-The Russian defense ministry's statement added that any coalition aircraft flying west of the Euphrates River would be tracked and "considered air targets."
+Sunday's downing of a regime jet prompted the Russian Ministry of Defense to announce that it would suspend the de-confliction hotline with the coalition, which is designed to prevent any accidents in the skies over Syria.
+The Russian Defense Ministry's statement added that any coalition aircraft flying west of the Euphrates River would be tracked and "considered air targets."

 The row prompted the Australian government to announce that it would "temporarily" halt its airstrikes in Syria.